|SIDNEY FROHMAN PLANETARIUM

-If the above program is not available when the group visits, there is a simpler program using music sung by Bob of Sesame St. and focusing on observing the sun, moon, day sky and night sky and a few constellations and simple movements of the sky, called “Magic Sky”.
-The students participate by “painting” the sky blue & the sun yellow, singing about the stars, looking at the moon, & pretending to sleep while the sky moves and observing the changes.
+This program uses music sung by Bob of Sesame St. and focuses on observing the sun, moon, day sky and night sky and a few constellations and simple movements of the sky.
+The students participate by changing the sky to blue & the sun yellow with imaginary magic wands, singing about the stars, hearing the moon give a “commercial”, & pretending to sleep while the sky moves and observing the changes.

 This program is a multi-media production whose story line involves a cat whose owner is a geologist who is offered a job at a science station on the moon.
 Larry misses her terribly and plots to get to the moon when Diana his owner needs some extra things shipped to her in a trunk.
 Larry hides in the trunk as it is transported first to a space station and then to the moon.
 Concepts such as lack of gravity in space, lunar gravity and difference in weight from the earth, duration of day & night on the moon, appearance of the lunar surface & lack of atmosphere are incorporated.
 Following the presentation, a demonstration of the moon’s phases caused by the moon’s motion around the earth is observed using the planetarium instrument and is integrated with laser animation projected on the dome.
 Eclipses of the moon and sun can also be illustrated using laser animation.